mrins2019/AngularProject-Automation/README.md

 7. The chrome browser will launch and the automated tests will run
 8. Check the 'test-output' folder in the automation project directory for the test output results
 9. Note: The chrome driver is compatible with chrome browser version 91 and below
+10. Note: The automation project was designed in java programming language and have used selenium APIs, java APIs and test-ng APIs